 To summarize, the __enter__ method runs some code before the

 with statement, and __exit__ method runs code after.

-Errors in programming are problems in the code that cause the program to not work as intended and terminate.
+A Python error object (or exception) in is a problem in the code that causes the program to not work as intended and terminate.

 In Python, errors are also known as exceptions.